Digitalmvps/ShopifyVue/README.md

 <Ngrok https url>/api/auth/callback
 <Ngrok https url>/api/auth/online
 ```
 > The NodeJs server would not start without a valid `HOST`.
-During development,you need to first expose the server port e.g localhost:3000 with ngrok, then update the `.env` with the ngrok url before starting the development server.
+During development, you need to first expose the server port e.g localhost:3000 with ngrok, then update the `.env` with the ngrok url before starting the development server.

 ### For PHP
 Build frontend scripts with larevel mix